Euro Climbs Against Majors

-CANBERA (dpa-AFX) - The euro firmed against its major counterparts in the New York session on Friday, as risk sentiment improved after U.S. President Donald Trump delayed decision on joining the Israel-Iran conflict.
+CANBERA (dpa-AFX) - The euro firmed against its major counterparts in the New York session on Wednesday.

-The White House said that Trump will delay the decision on involvement in the Israel-Iran conflict for two weeks.

-'Based on the fact that there's a substantial chance of negotiations that may or may not take place with Iran in the near future, I will make my decision whether or not to go within the next two weeks.'
-White House Press Secretary Karoline Leavitt said.

-Diminishing hopes of imminent rate cuts from the Federal Reserve further underpinned sentiment.

-The euro climbed to a 3-day high of 1.1543 against the greenback and an 8-day high of 0.9424 against the franc.
-The currency may find resistance around 1.18 against the greenback and 0.95 against the franc.
+The euro climbed to a 2-day high of 169.37 against the yen and more than a 5-year high of 1.5991 against the loonie.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved